cloudbase/garm/doc/config_default.md

 ## The debug_server option

 GARM can optionally enable the golang profiling server.
-You can then use the usual `go tool pprof` command to start profiling.
 This is useful if you suspect garm may be bottlenecking in any way.
 To enable the profiling server, add the following section to the garm config:

 ```toml
 [default]